 www.stanfords.co.uk (paper book, site in English)

-www.adlibris.com (paper book, site in Swedish, and price in Swedish krones)
+www.adlibris.com (paper book, site in Swedish) (and note that the price is here in Swedish krones!)

 www.freytagberndt.com (paper book, site in German)